Say the words King and Pangburn to longtime Fort Worth residents, and their sweet tooth might begin to throb.

 Ad is from the March 11, 1909 Star-Telegram.

-Hugh T. Pangburn, born in Dallas, operated a drugstore on Houston Street, selling patent medicines such as Herbine.
+Hugh T. Pangburn was born in Kentucky in 1875 but grew up in Dallas and worked in a drugstore there before moving to Fort Worth.
+In 1902 he opened a drugstore on Houston Street, selling patent medicines such as Herbine.
 Clip is from the November 13, 1902 Telegram.

 In 1914 Pangburn began manufacturing ice cream.
 In the kitchen of his drugstore that year he also whipped up the first batch of what would become Pangburn’s Millionaires candies.
 His recipe included pecans, milk chocolate, caramel, and honey.
 In 1915 Pangburn added a candy factory to the ice cream factory on West 7th Street.
 The Pangburn brand is now owned by the Russell Stover company.
 Clip is from the November 21, 1915 Star-Telegram.

-John Porter King, who had also been county clerk and had developed the Oakhurst section of Sylvania, died in 1948.
+John Porter King, who had been county clerk in the 1890s and had developed the Oakhurst section of Sylvania, died in 1948 at the Fort Worth Club.
 King’s son John Jr. took over the company after King Sr. died.
+The candy company operated until at least 1968.
 After the company closed the building housed an antiques mall.
 Clip is from the August 11, 1948 Dallas Morning News.

 Hugh T. Pangburn died in 1928.

-The two candy kings are buried just a bonbon’s throw apart in Greenwood Cemetery.
+The two sweetmeisters are buried just a bonbon’s throw apart in Greenwood Cemetery.